Social Cognitive and Affective Neuroscience

 Dartmouth Digital Commons Citation

 Kobayashi, Chiyoko; Glover, Gary H.; and Temple, Elise, "Switching Language Switches Mind: Linguistic Effects on Developmental Neural Bases of ‘Theory of Mind’" (2008).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Open Dartmouth: Published works by Dartmouth faculty.
 3781.